Module: RubyTerraform

 .graph(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform graph command which outputs the visual execution graph of terraform resources according to either the current configuration or an execution plan.
+Invokes the terraform graph command which outputs the visual execution

 The graph is outputted in DOT format.
 The typical program that can read this format is GraphViz, but many web services are also available to read this format.